17 Nov 2017

 - The US is Hong Kong’s second-largest export market.
-Hong Kong’s total exports to the US increased by 1% to US$23.4 billion in the first seven months of 2017, while its imports from the US grew by 4% to US$15.2 billion.
+Hong Kong’s total exports to the US increased by 0.4% to US$30.9 billion in the first three quarters of 2017, while its imports from the US grew by 5% to US$19.7 billion.

 - The US was the 7th-largest source of FDI in Hong Kong after British Virgin Islands, the Chinese mainland, Cayman Islands, the Netherlands, Bermuda and Singapore, with a total stock of US$40.6 billion (or HK$314.6 billion) as at the end of 2015.
 Meanwhile, the US was the 7th-largest FDI destination of Hong Kong’s FDI in 2015, with a total stock of US$11.1 billion (or HK$ 85.7 billion).

 - Established by Executive Order of the US President in 2011, SelectUSA is a US government-wide effort to encourage, facilitate, and accelerate business investment in the US by both domestic and foreign firms.
 It provides enhanced coordination to existing resources and functions within the US Department of Commerce and across all federal departments and agencies with operations relevant to business investment.
 It works in partnership with state, regional, and local economic development organisations to promote and facilitate overall US business attraction, retention, and reshoring.